datasciencewithr/datascience-box/00-course-structure.Rmd

 This course is broken into 'Sections'.
 A Section is roughly 4 hours of combined lecture and labs, corresponding to 1 day of a workshop or 1 week of normal class.
+We will try this and adjust as we go.

 In the Type column, you see different Types of material.